somayehsarirchi/Shotgun-GutFish-PRJNA1254096/README.md

 ### 3. Functional Profiling
 - Protein-coding genes annotated using **eggNOG-mapper**
-- Top functional categories extracted and visualized.
+- Top KEGG orthologs and pathways extracted and visualized in R

 ---